Group savings lack transparency and communication, making it difficult for members to stay aligned.

 Creating an emotional connection to a shared goal

-Other concept
+Initial concept

 Solutions

-Celebrate progress together
+Celebrate group milestones together

 It celebrates group savings at set milestones and encourages members to stay motivated to keep saving together.

-due date changes
+Prevent last-minute due date changes

 Sometimes it takes more time to finish saving.
 The due date review predicts when users will complete their savings based on savings history and suggests extending the deadline early to avoid last-minute changes.